Updated: Jan 31

 Pays for itself twice on this trip!
 Many parks have a $30.00 or $35.00 car fee, this pass allows unlimited access for the year to all National Parks.

-Plane tickets – we flew there on South West, and returned on Jet Blue, this return flight was awesome and had great movies!
+Plane tickets – we flew there with South West, and returned on Jet Blue, this return flight was awesome and had great movies!
 I specifically searched for the most affordable non stop flight in the best interest of quality time.
 I did not opt to sit together or pick our own seats as my children are older now.
 My choices included a carry on and 1 checked bag.
 I was more focused on the times and prices of flights than the airline.

 Fox rental car - What you need to know: Fox is NOT on the airport grounds like other companies that may be more convenient because they are closer.
 But they are not far and there is a free shuttle to take you to their locations outside the airport.
 Their cars are well kept and less expensive than competitors.